robertpeteuil/terraform-installer/README.md

 ---

 The **terraform-install** script automates the process of downloading and installing Terraform.
-This provides a ideal method for installation on new hosts, installing updates and even downgrading if necessary.
+This provides an ideal method for installation on new hosts, installing updates and even downgrading if necessary.
 This script detects or determines the OS and CPU-Architecture.

 Options: